D.J. Jordan Announces Campaign for Virginia State House of Delegates

-Jordan is running for the House of Delegates, in part, to build on the work he’s championed in the community and on the state Board of Social Services: helping people find quality jobs, supporting foster children, encouraging responsible fatherhood, and ensuring anti-poverty programs lead to self-sufficiency.
-He knows that making state government more transparent and accountable, supporting innovation and small businesses, and promoting educational opportunity for children and families will lift up and empower our communities across Virginia.
+Jordan is running for the House of Delegates, in part, to build on the work he’s championed in the community and on the state Board of Social Services: helping people find quality jobs, and ensuring that anti-poverty programs lead to self-sufficiency.
+He knows that making state government more accountable, supporting innovation and small businesses, and strengthening educational opportunities will lift up and empower families across Virginia.

 “I am excited to announce my campaign for the 31st District of the Virginia House of Delegates,” said D.J.
 Jordan.
 “If elected, I will advocate for policies that build a culture of human dignity, expand economic and educational opportunities for families, and help small businesses innovate and create high-paying jobs.
 This campaign is not about me, but rather about the people of this community and the role of state government in our everyday lives.
 All Virginians deserve a state government that supports our basic freedoms and equal opportunity to succeed.”